fblanqui/hol-light/README_XPORT.md

 - `fusion.ml`: file defining the theorem and proof types

 Added files:
-- `xprelude.ml`: provides a few global references
+- `xprelude.ml`: load the necessary modules and provides a few global references
 - `xlib.ml`: functions on types and terms
 - `xnames.ml`: compute the list of HOL-Light files and a map associating the list of theorems proved in each file (following ProofTrace/proofs.ml)
 - `xdk.ml`: function exporting HOL-Light proofs to Dedukti